Meghan Hunter

 Meghan Hunter (born 31 May 2001) is an American middle-distance runner.
+She was third over 800 metres at both the 2026 USA Indoor Championships and 2026 USA Outdoor Championships.

 Early life

 From Provo, Utah, her father Iain moved from England to California in childhood, and also ran in college and later became an Exercise Science professor, focusing on the biomechanics of runners and from 2003, a consultant with USATF.
 She has siblings Kate, John and Morgan and attended Provo High School.
 She won individual state championships in the 100 metres, 200 metres, 400 metres and 800 metres, and set an all-classes state record in the 400 metres of 52.59 seconds.
 Despite suffering a cruciate knee ligament injury she was named Gatorade’s Athlete of the Year in 2018 and 2019.
 She signed a letter of intent with Brigham Young University in 2019.
 She graduated in 2023 with a bachelor's degree in communications disorders and began a master's degree in speech and language pathology.